jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < >
 I am still in contemplation about this.
 Perhaps apply methodology can be applied to all procedures and I could make it just a tag of a procedure which apply method is used.

 Another thing interesting in these kinds of objects is Changed events.
-Perhaps this must become something standard too.
+Perhaps this might become something standard too.

 In types I always want changed events for the sub objects.
 The only reason I don’t add them for all sub objects is that it’s more code writing and Visual Basic may make the program heavier.
 Symbol however, doesn’t put anything unused in the compiled code.
 Oh, dang, it does when a type with a load of changed events is a public member of the module.
-Hmmm... perhaps changed events must become a standard thing.
+Hmmm... perhaps changed events might become a standard thing.
 That way you can really respond to any change without having to ...

 Darn, I should also add programming methodology issues in this book.
-Most of which must be explained at the end.
+Most of which might be explained at the end.
 < >

 Integrating Structure and Symbol